An amazing green sand beach on the Big Island

 You’ll definitely get better photo opportunities along the coastline when you reach the cinder cone with some areas offering fantastic panoramic views to capture the moment.
 Once you get to the entrance, you’ll notice that the beach is below the tuff cliffs and there are ladders that you can climb down to get to the beach area.
 Since there is only one access going up or down, be patient with hikers going in both directions and share some aloha.

-Tips for visiting Papakolea and Mahana
+Tips for visiting green sands beach at Papakolea

 The well protected Mahana bay and surf is variable so do take precaution if you want to go swimming in the bay.
 Also note these other details when visiting: